cjflan/orka-jenkins-trial/README.md

 ## Usage
 1. Install Docker Desktop
 2. Download IP Plan from MacStadium Portal
-4. Download openconnect using `brew install openconnect`
 3. Clone this repo locally
 4. Input credentials from IP Plan into Dockerfile
-5. Run setup.sh
+5. Run the below commands
 6. Go to localhost:8080 and click the run button for the Orka Pipeline job

 ## Commands